Go to navigation Go to content

 2. You file bankruptcy before the debt is written off and the 1099C is issued.

-3. You are a homeowner of residential real estate, where there was a sale or foreclosure that did not result in payment in full of the mortgage liens, and the debt was written off during 2007 to 2012.
+3. You are a homeowner of residential real estate, where there was a sale or foreclosure that did not result in payment in full of the mortgage liens, and the debt was written off prior to January 1, 2014.
 This one comes to you courtesy of the Mortgage Forgiveness Act of 2007.
 The IRS's website has examples to help you determine if you can qualify for this exception.

 In essence, if you file bankruptcy prior to the issuance of the 1099C, or the forgiveness arose out of the sale of your residence between 2007 and 2012, there is no tax liability.